 Content

-Many different causes can trigger hair fall in young men, though the most common cause of male hair loss is typically male pattern baldness.
+Many hair loss causes can present in young men, though the most common is typically male pattern baldness.
 That said, medical conditions, medications and even excessive stress can affect your otherwise healthy hair growth.

 The most common reason for hair loss in men is known as male androgenetic alopecia, or male pattern baldness.
-Somewhere between 30 and 50 percent all men will experience it by age 50, but some will experience it far sooner than that.
+An estimated 30 to 50 percent of all men will experience it by age 50, but for some, the time will come much sooner.

-Just like how you can get blue eyes from Mom, you can also thank your family history for hair thinning.
-Genetic factors play a crucial role in how your hair follicles react to androgens, which can cause hair to thin — depending on how sensitive you are to these hormones.
+Just as you can get blue eyes from Mom, you can also sometimes thank your family history for hair thinning.
+Genetic factors play a crucial role in how your hair follicles react to androgens, which can cause hair to thin, depending on how sensitive you are to these hormones.

-Telogen effluvium can create excessive hair shedding and typically causes rapid hair loss.
-So if you’re seeing wayyy more hairs in the drain, consider if it may be a result of stressful events like a sudden illness, surgery, loss of a loved one, hormonal changes or even drastic weight loss.
+One way your body may respond to stressful events or traumatic experiences might present as a type of hair loss called telogen effluvium, a form of nonscarring alopecia.
+Telogen effluvium can create excessive hair shedding and potentially rapid hair loss.
+So if you’re seeing way more hairs in the drain, consider whether you may be in the midst of navigating stressors, like a sudden illness, surgery, loss of a loved one, hormonal changes, drastic weight loss, or even a toxic boss.

 Sound like something you’re going through?
-Learn more about stress-related hair loss in our guide to telogen effluvium.
+Learn more about stress-related hair loss.

 Thyroid conditions.
 Research shows that both hypothyroidism and hyperthyroidism may lead to hair thinning.
-However, if this is the cause, you will likely experience other symptoms, like fatigue or weight gain for hypothyroidism and weight loss or a rapid heartbeat for hyperthyroidism.
+If this is the cause, you will likely experience other symptoms, like fatigue or weight gain for hypothyroidism and weight loss or a rapid heartbeat for hyperthyroidism.

-Autoimmune issues: Diseases like lupus and like Hashimoto’s disease can lead to hair loss.
-Alopecia areata, an autoimmune disease where your hair follicles attack themselves, can also create small round bald patches of hair loss.
-This hair loss may not be permanent though, and a hair growth treatment may help regrow new hair.
-Note that this is the second most common type of hair loss, after male pattern baldness.
+Autoimmune issues: Diseases like lupus and Hashimoto’s disease can lead to hair loss.
+Alopecia areata, an autoimmune disease in which hair follicles attack themselves, can also create small, round patches of hair loss.
+This hair loss may not be permanent, though, and a hair growth treatment may help regrow new hair.
+Note that this is the second most common type of hair loss after male pattern baldness.

-If you’re worried that you may be dealing with a medical condition that’s causing your bald spots, learn more about illnesses that cause hair loss in this excellent guide.
+If you’re worried that you may be dealing with a medical condition that’s causing your balding or hair loss, learn more about illnesses that cause hair loss in this excellent guide.
+And seek care from a provider.

 If you’ve noticed your hair thinning since starting a new medication, speak to your healthcare provider so they can help you develop a game plan.
-No matter what, don’t abruptly stop any medications without consulting your doctor first.
+No matter what, don’t abruptly stop any medications without first consulting your doctor.

 Some types of medications that could be causing hair loss include: